kaberege2/alx-backend-python/messaging_app/README.md

-# 📬 Messaging App (Dockerized)
+# 📬 Messaging App (Kubernetes-Ready)

-A secure messaging application built with Django and Django REST Framework, now fully containerized with Docker & Docker Compose.
-Supports user registration, JWT-based authentication, real-time-like conversations, message handling, custom permissions, pagination, and filtering.
+A secure messaging application built with Django and Django REST Framework, now containerized with Docker and orchestrated using Kubernetes.
+Supports user registration, JWT-based authentication, conversations, message handling, custom permissions, pagination, and filtering.

 ---